pendragons-code/command-prompt-basics/README.md

 | dir | directory | lists all directories in a folder | `dir` command.
 The `dir` (directory) command lists directory contents, including files and subdirectories. |

 # unix (OSx, linux, bsd and more...)
 Note that this was tested in a bash environemnt, so you might have to check if you are using bash, zsh or whatever.
+I love zsh, better floating point support and more, but it breaks POSIX compliance.
+Which sometimes gets me.
 | command name | name | desc | details |
 -----|------------------|-------------------------------------------------------------|--------------------------------------------------|
 | `~/` | home | shorthand | `cd ~/` goes to the home directory <br> mkdir `~/potato` creates a folder called potato in the home folder |